Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Solutions to SNSEs with initial data in the space

 0.1cm

-Although the uniqueness of solutions to equation \eqref{eq lemma PDE 1 01} follows the fact from the existence proof, for the completeness sake, we will give an independent proof of this property, see also Corollary \ref{cor PDE 2}.
-The following lemma is a premilinary step in this direction.
+Although the uniqueness of solutions to equation \eqref{eq lemma PDE 1 01} follows from the existence proof, for completeness' sake, we give an independent proof of this property (see also Corollary \ref{cor PDE 2}).
+The following lemma is a preliminary step in this direction.
 It will also be used later.

 Let us recall that the space $\Lambda_T(\rV)$ (and its norm) was defined around equality \eqref{eqn-Lambda_T-V}.

 \begin{lemma} {Assume that $n\in\mathbb{N}$ and $T>0$.} Assume that {for all $u_0\in \rV$, $f\in L^2([0,T];\rH)$ and } $y\in \Lambda_T(\rV)$, there exists an element $u=\Phi^y\in \Lambda_T(\rV)$ satisfying